-Adjusted net loss, adjusted net loss per diluted share, free cash flow and Adjusted EBITDA are non-GAAP measures.
-These non-GAAP measures are not presented in accordance with GAAP and should not be considered superior to or as a substitute for net loss or cash flows from operating activities or any other measure of performance derived in accordance with GAAP.
+Adjusted net income (loss), adjusted net (income) loss per diluted share, free cash flow and Adjusted EBITDA are non-GAAP measures.
+These non-GAAP measures are not presented in accordance with GAAP.
 In addition, all companies do not calculate non-GAAP financial measures in the same manner and, accordingly, the non-GAAP measures presented in this Quarterly Report may not be comparable to similar measures used by other companies.
-We believe that inclusion of these non-GAAP measures helps investors gain a better understanding of our performance, especially when comparing such results to previous periods and that they are useful as an additional means for investors to evaluate our operating results, when reviewed in conjunction with our GAAP financial statements.
+We believe that inclusion of these non-GAAP measures helps investors gain a better understanding of our performance, especially when comparing such results to previous periods and that they are useful as an additional measure or evaluate our operating results, when reviewed in conjunction with our GAAP financial statements.
 Reconciliations of these non-GAAP measures are presented in the following tables (certain columns may not foot due to rounding):

-Adjusted net loss and adjusted net loss per diluted share.
-Adjusted net loss and adjusted net loss per share reflect an adjustment assuming a normal tax rate of 26% and the add-back of CEO transition and corporate restructuring costs.
+Adjusted net income (loss) and adjusted net income (loss) per diluted share.
+Adjusted net income (loss) and adjusted net income (loss) per share reflect an adjustment assuming a normal tax rate of 26% and the add-back of CEO transition and corporate restructuring costs.
 We have fully reserved against our deferred tax assets and, therefore, net loss is not reflective of earnings assuming a "normal" tax position.
-Adjusted net loss provides investors with a useful indication of the financial performance of the business, on a comparative basis, assuming a normalized tax rate of 26%.
+Adjusted net income (loss) provides investors with a useful indication of the financial performance of the business, on a comparative basis, assuming a normalized tax rate of 26%.